 The click from the empty chamber was both tiny and thunderous.
-The doctor dropped the gun and ran around the desk, the instrument and up the stairs.
+The doctor dropped the gun and ran around the desk, past the intruder and up the stairs.
 "Sarah!" he shouted.
 "Call the police, woman!"
 He ran to the hallway where another telephone sat on a small table.
 Standing next to it was Sarah, her hand pressed firmly on the cradle.
 There was no mistaking her purpose.
 Meanwhile Frank walked into the room where his sister lay.
 Asleep?
 He felt her pulse.
 Light or none?
 He leaned in to hear breath or no breath.
 She was cool to the touch, none of the early warmth of death.
 Frank knew death and this was not it-so far.
-He picked her up in his arms, carried her up the stairs and through the front door.
-He turned to glance back at the house and saw Sarah in the doorframe.
-She waved.
-Goodbye-to him and Cee or

-Fast Sarah and the doctor locked

-IN an under pherable stare As

-Frank passed, the d Dr. Be au

-Smiled.
-No theft, No harm.
-Just

-the Kidnapping of help he could easily

-replace affects he dare not replace

-Knowing hamfe,

-Sarah.
+He picked her up in his arms, carried her up the stairs.
+Sarah and the doctor stood locked in an undecipherable stare.
+As Frank passed with his still burden, Dr. Beau cast him a look of anger-shaded relief.
+No theft.
+No violence.
+No harm.
+Just the kidnapping of help he could easily replace, although, knowing his wife, he dare not replace Sarah-not yet anyway.
+"Don't overplay your hand," he told her.